 Some tournaments have a particularly good record of attracting DDK players so you know that they are a likely place where you can find many other players around your grade.
 One of these is the Durham tournament, which takes place this year on Sat 16 June.
 Last year there were 11 DDK players at this event, ranging from 10k to 19k.

 In recent tournament results, Daniel Peace 12k from Oxford won all his games at the Bracknell tournament.
-And earlier there were five DDK players scoring 4/6 at the British Open in Durham – Brian Timmins, Pat Ridley, Jonathan McManus, Huw Mort and Kathleen Timmins
+And earlier there were five DDK players scoring 4/6 at the British Open in Durham – Brian Timmins, Pat Ridley, Teddy McManus, Huw Mort and Kathleen Timmins

 The BGA Council has decided that this year there will be two Grand Prix style competitions for DDK players.
 One will be for players graded 10-19 kyu and the other for players from 20 kyu downwards.
 To be included you need to play at least your first tournament in the year in that grade range.
 There will be prizes of vouchers for the Guo Juan internet go school.

 The scores will work in the same way as the Youth Grand Prix scores.
 Players score 40 points for taking part in a tournament even if they win no games, and 100 points if they win all their games.
 In between that the score is proportional to the number of games won.
 So if for example you win 4 games at a 6 round tournament then you will score 80 points.
 You must play in at least half the rounds to score for that event.
 You can score points at UK tournaments.
 Most over the board tournaments are included, including novice, junior, small board and pair go events.
 Online competitions, team and lightning events are not included.
 The latest scores are below.